 For areas of deeper water (< -2 foot NAVD), along the containment alignment, there is a need for an alternative to an earthen dike due to the poor soil conditions.
-Based on GeoEngineers recommendation, previous projects, and historical knowledge, three alternatives were chosen to be analyzed.
-GeoEngineers recommended the use of gabions or geotubes, while NRCS added a vinyl sheet pile wall as the third alternative.
-Each alternative was analyzed to determine, which was the most suitable for this project.
+Based on GeoEngineers recommendation, previous projects, and historical knowledge, four alternatives were chosen to be analyzed.
+GeoEngineers recommended the use of gabions or Geotubes, while NRCS added a vinyl sheet pile wall as the third alternative and geotextile reinforcement with earthen containment as the fourth alternative.
+Each alternative was analyzed to determine which was the most suitable for this project.
 Using pros, cons, soil characteristics, and constructability as criteria for selecting the best alternative design.